oughton/geocode/README.md

 # geocode
 Converts a list of countries into geometric locations using the Google Maps API.

+There are already various lists available.
+This is simply a proof of concept and can be used when a dataset contains a list of countries that do not exactly match common names.

+This should match exactly, or similarly to the [Google Dev Country List](https://developers.google.com/public-data/docs/canonical/countries_csv).

 ## Instructions

 Register a Google Maps API key from the [Google developers console](https://console.developers.google.com/).